hiroladev/kinto-java/README.md

 - Offline-First-Strategy / local storage with sqlite
 - simple the last (newest) update wins strategy
 - simple auth with user and password
+- Logging to file an in a kinto bucket